Delwar35/multi-Machine/README.md

 #Connect app VM to db VM

-`export DB_HOST="mongodb://192.168.10.150:27017/posts"` 192.168.10.150 is the IP of the db VM and the db is on port 27017 Refresh the db on the app VM by running `Node seed.js` in the seeds dir (app/app/seeds) `printenv DB_HOST` to check if the enviroment variable `DB_HOST`was created cd back to app/app and run the app
+`export DB_HOST="mongodb://192.168.10.150:27017/posts"` 192.168.10.150 is the IP of the db VM and the db is on port 27017 Refresh the db on the app VM by running `node seed.js` in the seeds dir (app/app/seeds) `printenv DB_HOST` to check if the enviroment variable `DB_HOST`was created cd back to app/app and run the app
 `npm install`